eocdb/ocdb-docs/docs/source/ocdb-webui.md

 In advanced options menu, __single products__ can be selected (a list of standard names for variables is available [here](ocdb-standard-field-unit.md)).
 The wavelength option allows to filter __hyperspectral__ and __multispectral__ measurements. __Water depth__ threshold
 can also be set (when provided in metadata).
-Finally measurements taken in optically shallow waters can be either excluded or selected.
+Finally, measurements taken in optically shallow waters can be either excluded or selected.

 ![](static/webui/advanced_options.png)